First month at GitHub

 • Technically I now work for Microsoft. ๐Ÿค”

-• Unlimited PTO, yes even for employees in the States!
+• Unlimited PTO (Paid Time Off), yes even for employees in the States!

 • A great culture of leadership, accountability, professionalism, but also compassion, understanding and great care for each other’s well-being.